Counterpunch (boxing)

 A counterpunch is a boxing punch that immediately follows an attack launched by an opponent.
 It exploits the opening created in an opponent's guard.

 Technique

-Counterpunchers are tactical, defensive fighters who rely on opponent mistakes in order to gain an attacking advantage to get score cards or the chance of a knockout.
-They use their well-rounded defensive skills to avoid or block shots in order immediately to place well-timed punches on opponents who have lost their guard.
+Counterpunchers are tactical, fighters who find the middle of offence and defence as well as relying on opponent mistakes or their own ability to provoke an opponent's mistakes in order to gain an attacking advantage to get score cards or the chance of a knockout.
+They combine their offensive and defensive skills to avoid or block shots in order to immediately place well-timed punches on opponents who have lost their guard.

 Boxers who fight against counter punchers must constantly feint and conceal their offensive punches to prevent anticipation for the counterpunch.
 Successful boxers who use this style must have good reflexes, intelligence, punch accuracy and better-than-average hand speed.

+Cross-counter

+A cross-counter is a counter-punch begun immediately after an opponent throws a jab, exploiting the opening in the opponent's position.